There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) in-class portfolio quizzes; (2) assignment; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) quizzes; (2) engineering reports; and (3) presentations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Enrolment inBachelor of Engineering (Honours) or an associated Combined Degreeand Successful completion of120 Points

 and CHPR3404 Advanced Thermodynamics and Mass Transfer Processes

 Enrolment in( 62550 Master of Professional Engineering (Chemical Engineering specialisation)

 or 62520 Master of Low Emission Energy Technologies

 and CHPR4404 Advanced Thermodynamics and Mass Transfer Processes )